 - Discuss safe routes to schools and support students to feel confident in engaging in active travel to school

-- Talk with students about the benefits of active travel from a sustainability, health and social perspective
+- Talk with students about the benefits of active travel from sustainability, health and social perspective

 - Deliver bicycle education programs.

-- Work with local council to identify needs for school crossing supervisors.
+- Work with the local council to identify needs for school crossing supervisors.

 - Bicycle Network's

-Ride2School program works with schools and councils to implement street closures to cars to enable safe travel environments for students.
+Ride2School program works with schools and councils to implement street closures for cars to enable safe travel environments for students.

 - Support students to travel actively